gardener/gardener/docs/proposals/25-namespaced-cloud-profiles.md

 ### Adjusting `Shoot`s `cloudProfileName` field

 Since `CloudProfiles` and `NamespacedCloudProfiles` are separate API objects, a `CloudProfile` could have the same name as a `NamespacedCloudProfile`.
 When the Shoot then references the `CloudProfile` two possible profiles could match on the reference.
 To solve this issue, the `Shoot` object should be extended with a `cloudProfile` field that specifies both the `name` and the `kind` of the referenced `CloudProfile`.
 However, the existing `cloudProfileName` field should remain intact and default to a `CloudProfile` for a smooth migration.
-Sane default will also be defined to allow for full backwards compatibility with the `cloudProfileName` field.
+Sane default will also be defined to allow for full backward compatibility with the `cloudProfileName` field.

 An example of the new field can be found here: